DataValues/Common/README.md

 * Classes in the `ValueParsers\Test` namespace are now package private.
 Notably `ValueParserTestBase` and `StringValueParserTest`
 * The `StringFormatter` constructor does not accept options any more
 * Added `TrimmingStringNormalizer`
+* Updated minimal required PHP version from 5.5.9 to 7.2

 ### 0.4.2 (2018-08-16)